Raviteja-Ainampudi/MarketoAdobe/README.md

 # MarketoAdobe Homework Projects.

-* Each Question folder has their code to solve those problem statements.
+:point_right: Each Question folder has their code to solve those problem statements.

-* Each answer has been provided with execution procedure to explain the approach of using those code files.
+:point_right: Each answer has been provided with execution procedure to explain the approach of using those code files.

-* Caching Web API has been developed in a MVC style.
+:point_right: Caching Web API has been developed in a MVC style.

 # Question 1:
+  :sunglasses: Reads files from Sys args and Copies useful data to output file. :sunglasses:

     * Used Python3 for data handling.
     * Program can work on argument pairs of 32 bit unsigned IP addresses and Subnet.
     * Program can also read 32 bit unsigned IP addresses and Subnet pairs from an inputfile and results